Ukrainian collaboration with Nazi Germany: Background

-Fewer than two years later, Nazi Germany attacked the Soviet Union.
+Less than two years later, Nazi Germany attacked the Soviet Union.
 The German Operation Barbarossa began on June 22, 1941.
-Operation Barbarossa brought together native Ukrainians of Soviet Ukraine and the prewar territories of Poland annexed by the Soviet Union as well.
-By September the occupied territory was divided between two brand new German administrative units: to the southwest, the District of Galicia of the Nazi General Government, and the northeast, Reichskommissariat Ukraine stretching all the way to Donbas by 1943.
+Operation Barbarossa brought together native Ukrainians of the USSR and the prewar territories of Poland annexed by the Soviet Union.
+By September the occupied territory was divided between two new German administrative units: to the southwest, the District of Galicia of the Nazi General Government, and the northeast, Reichskommissariat Ukraine, which stretched all the way to Donbas by 1943.

-Reinhard Heydrich noted in a report dated July 9, 1941 that "a fundamental difference between the former Polish and Russian [Soviet] territories.
-In the former Polish region, the soviet regime was seen as enemy rule...
-Hence the German troops were greeted by Polish as well as the White Ruthenian population [meaning Ukrainian and Belarusian] for the most part at least as liberators or with friendly neutrality...
+Reinhard Heydrich noted in a report dated July 9, 1941 "a fundamental difference between the former Polish and Russian [Soviet] territories.
+In the former Polish region, the Soviet regime was seen as enemy rule...
+Hence the German troops were greeted by the Polish as well as the White Ruthenian population [meaning Ukrainian and Belarusian] for the most part, at least, as liberators or with friendly neutrality...
 The situation in the current occupied White Ruthenian areas of the [pre-1939] USSR has a completely different basis."

-Actions of German field commanders also indicate a general hostility towards the German in the opening stages of the war, and an order dated August 8, 1941 saw all men between the ages of 18 and 45 rounded up to prevent sabotage.
+Ukrainian nationalist partisan leader Taras Bulba-Borovets gathered a force of 3,000 in summer 1941 to help the Wehrmacht fight the Red Army.
+In September 1942, Borovets entered into negotiations with the Soviet partisans of Dmitry Medvedev.
+They tried to attract him to the struggle against the Germans but could not reach an agreement.
+Borovets refused to obey the Soviet command structure and feared German retaliation against Ukrainian civilians.
+Still, until the spring of 1943 neutrality was maintained between the Borovets detachments and the Soviet partisans.
+Parallel to the negotiations with the Soviets, Borovets continued to try to reach an agreement with the Germans.
+In November 1942, he met with Obersturmbannführer Puts, the head of the security service of Volhynia and Podolia general district.

+In November 1943, during negotiations with the Germans, Borovets was arrested by the Gestapo in Warsaw and incarcerated in Sachsenhausen concentration camp.
+In the autumn of 1944, the Nazis, looking for Ukrainian support in a war they were by then losing, freed Borovets.
+He was forced to change his nom de guerre to Kononenko and under this name he led the formation of a Ukrainian special forces detachment of around 50 men under the Waffen-SS.
+This detachment was to be dropped in the rear of the Red Army for guerrilla warfare.
+Those plans never came to fruition.

-Ukrainian nationalist partisan leader Taras Bulba-Borovets gathered a force of 3,000 in summer 1941 to assist the Wehrmacht in fighting the Red Army, before the Germans attempted to disarm them a few months later, forcing them to fight both Germany and the Soviet Union before reaching a truce with the latter in 1942.
-Because of the fluid nature of these allegiances, historian Alfred Rieber emphasized that labels such as "collaborators" and "resistance" were rendered useless in describing the actual loyalty of these groups.
+At the end of the war Hitler's Ukrainian nationalist allies demanded transfers away from the Eastern Front so that they could surrender to Allies rather than Soviet forces.
+Borovets' detachment surrendered to the Allies on May 10, 1945, and was interned in Rimini, Italy.
+Because of the fluid nature of these allegiances, historian Alfred Rieber has emphasized that labels such as "collaborators" and "resistance" have been rendered useless in describing the actual loyalty of these groups.
 However, in the newly annexed portions of western Ukraine, there was little to no loyalty towards the Soviet Union, whose Red Army had seized Ukraine during the Soviet invasion of Poland in September 1939.